-Our Modern Slavery statement is below, or alternatively, download it here
+Our modern slavery statement is below.
+Alternatively, download it here

 The Bank is a UK based lending and savings bank launched in November 2016.
 The Bank is a growing UK specialist bank with a focus on secured residential property lending and digital retail savings products.
 The whole ethos of the Bank is designed to treat customers fairly, and make sure that it delivers what it promises.

 Given the nature of the Bank’s operations, there is a very low risk of exposure to Slavery and Human Trafficking issues.
 However, the Bank continues to take its responsibilities seriously and has sought ways to champion better work and working lives to raise awareness of the issues of Modern Slavery and Human Trafficking.

 The Bank does not act as a manufacturer, producer or retailer of any physical goods and as a financial services provider lending solely in the UK, it has a relatively straightforward supply chain compared to other sectors.

 The Bank strives to achieve mutually advantageous supplier relationships built on common values and expectations.
 It is the Bank’s commitment to conduct business in a responsible and sustainable manner that underpins our engagement with third party suppliers, that resonate with our core values.

 Due Diligence Processes and contract process

 In order to take a proactive stance against Modern Slavery, the Bank asks that all its staff and suppliers to behave ethically at all times during the sourcing and the supply of goods and services to the Bank.

 The Bank has a rigorous supplier assessment process which includes questions focused on Modern Slavery activities and signals, this is deployed on a risk basis, according to the nature of services provided.
 Suppliers are required to report on staff training and the audit process they conduct regarding identifying the risks of Modern Slavery in its own supply chain.